-If so, what percentage will you received if successful?
+If so, what percentage will you receive if successful?

 A qualified personal injury attorney will have experience in the area of law related to your case.
 The lawyer will be able to provide you with information about multiple cases that the law firm has handled successfully in the past.

 A good attorney will also be honest with you about how long your case will take to resolve.
-Any attorney that promises that you will receive a million dollar settlement within a few weeks ‘ time should not be trusted.
+Any attorney who promises that you will receive a million-dollar settlement within a few weeks’ time should not be trusted.

-You should also know that a good attorney will never charge you anything up front, and in fact, will never charge you anything unless your case is successfully resolved.
-This is called working on a contingency fee, and refers to an attorney getting paid a percentage of the settlement amount if your claim is successful.
+You should also know that a good attorney will never charge you anything upfront, and in fact, will never charge you anything unless your case is successfully resolved.
+This is called working on a contingency fee basis and refers to an attorney getting paid a percentage of the settlement amount if your claim is successful.

 What are you waiting for?
 The next step is to call an experienced Birmingham law firm to schedule your free consultation.
-The attorneys Henry c Dailey P.C. will never charge you for the initial consultation.
+The attorneys at Henry C. Dailey, Jr., P.C. will never charge you for the initial consultation.